somjit101/TS-Forecasting-LSTM/README.md

 ## Dataset

-The [Max-Planck Institute Weather Dataset](https://www.bgc-jena.mpg.de/wetter/) is regularly maintained for numerous applications in scientific research and reporting.
-There are numerous atmospheric measurements which are updated in real time and can be used for our case study.
+The [Max-Planck Institute Weather Data](https://www.bgc-jena.mpg.de/wetter/) is regularly maintained for numerous applications in scientific research and reporting.
+There are numerous atmospheric measurements which are updated in real time and can be used for our case study. </br>
+The specific dataset we have used here captures weather data from the year 2009 to 2016 and can be downloaded [here](https://storage.googleapis.com/tensorflow/tf-keras-datasets/jena_climate_2009_2016.csv.zip).

 ### Reference